 - a.
-HAPTC-Central highlights the opportunities for diversity training through the training sites on its webpage and in the APPIC directory. - b.
-To encourage applicants interested in working in rural, need-based areas, HAPTC-Central highlights sites which are members of the National Health Service Corps loan repayment program.
+NPTC-Central highlights the opportunities for diversity training through the training sites on its webpage and in the APPIC directory. - b.
+To encourage applicants interested in working in rural, need-based areas, NPTC-Central highlights sites which are members of the National Health Service Corps loan repayment program.
 This increases the potential of attracting diverse applicants interested in longer-term placements in high-need diverse areas. - c.
-HAPTC-Central advertises available internship positions in the APA Division 35, APA Division 44, and APA Division 45 newsletters in order to encourage a more diverse applicant pool. - d.
-HAPTC-Central advertises its program and available positions by sending its brochure to doctoral programs which have degree concentrations in Rural Psychology, for instance, Marshall University, University of North Dakota, East Tennessee State University, and University of Alaska. - e.
+NPTC-Central advertises available internship positions in the APA Division 35, APA Division 44, and APA Division 45 newsletters, and contacts individuals participating in the APA Minority Fellowship program in order to encourage a more diverse applicant pool. - d.
+NPTC-Central advertises its program and available positions by sending its brochure to doctoral programs which have degree concentrations in Rural Psychology and/or Integrative Primary Care, for instance, Marshall University, University of North Dakota, East Tennessee State University, Ohio State University, Arizona State University, East Carolina University, and University of Alaska. - e.
 While it is likely that psychology interns will have a range of pre-existing attitudes and values related to diversity issues, acceptance to the training program is seen as a commitment to: - i.
 The social value of respect for diversity; - ii.
 Willingness to engage in self-disclosure, self-reflection and introspection;